google/libtrusttoken/ISSUERS.md

 The [Trust Token API](https://github.com/wicg/trust-token-api) explainer includes one potential structure for the Redemption Record.
-Though depending on the data included in the Redemption Record, the issuer may want to base64 encode it to ensure it is transported in the `Sec-Trust-Token` header correctly.
+Though depending on the data included in the Redemption Record, the issuer may want to base64 encode it to ensure it is transported in the `Sec-Private-State-Token` header correctly.